 This group found that higher density is most appropriate in or near downtown.
-"The higher the density, the fresher the donuts" was a phrase used to describe this type development.
+"The higher the density, the fresher the donuts."
 Small lot residential, townhouses and apartments are most appropriate in this node.
 The group discussed: Avalon as a possible model for walkable development; demand for additional medical/office/restaurant locations; potential locations for a grocery store; upcoming senior living projects; upgraded pedestrian crossing or pedestrian bridge at Hillcrest or Temple.